angusdunnett/epita_quantum/README.md

 ```

 # Rebuilding the docker image
-To rebuild the docker image following changes to the requirements or Dockerfile:
+To rebuild the docker image following changes to the requirements or dockerfile:

 ```bash
 docker-compose build python-tn-exercises